 Menstruation is depicted rarely in fiction.
 Perhaps you are rattling off half a dozen stories which feature menstruation right now, hoping to prove me wrong.
-But when you consider the impact of menstruation on a woman’s life, and how frequently it occurs, menstruation is heavily underrepresented across storytelling.
+But when you consider the impact of menstruation on lives, and how frequently it occurs, menstruation is heavily underrepresented across storytelling.
 We need more of it.
-Girls going through adolescence in particular need to read more of it.
+People going through female adolescence in particular need to read more of it.
 Menstruation is one of the last taboos.